VAIJ-TEJAS/Articles/Advanced_Tkinter/draft1.md

 # File Handling

- Tkinter allows implementation of file handling features in your Tkinter application.
-Tkinter comes with a handy tool called `filedialog`, which pops up a window where users can pick a file from their computer.
-Your app can help users create, open, save, and even edit files like documents, images, or spreadsheets.
+Tkinter facilitates file handling through the `filedialog` tool, enabling users to interactively select files on their computer.
+With this feature, your application can support tasks like creating, opening, saving, and editing various file types such as documents, images, or spreadsheets.

 Let's understand this using an example: